bgardner/powder/readme.txt

 == Description ==

-Powder is a statement of refinement—a framework that celebrates simplicity, purpose, and style.
-Through its abundance of patterns, versatile templates, and tailored color palettes, it offers WordPress designers and agencies a foundation for creative expression and structural clarity.
+Powder is rooted in simplicity and driven by purpose.
+It brings an abundance of patterns, versatile templates, and tailored color palettes to WordPress designers and agencies.

 == Community ==